hamlibdk/HAMLIB-SDK/README.md

 ### Limitations

 [PowerShell][] scripts are managed to tight security rules.
 See the next section.

-The kits may never be able to move away from the Windows CMD processor and its "Batch files" in order to compile JT-software.

 Operational techniques have already evolved  i.e. the need for **qt-gen-tc** has been eliminated.
 Some needed techniques to support 'familiarity' also have limits.
 Ways that